-Only the Opportunity mapping for native woodland creation (Map 4) has been identified as having a likely significant effect on European sites and must be subject to Appropriate
+Only the Native Woodland Creation Opportunities map has been identified as having a likely significant effect on European sites and must be subject to Appropriate Assessment.

-Assessment.
 No likely significant effects are predicted from the remainder of the Strategy 'alone' or 'in combination'.